LIN 610. Sociolinguistics and Dialectology. (3 h)

 Interdisciplinary study of selected topics, such as morphology, phonology/phonetics, syntax, historical linguistics, history of linguistic theory, semiotics, and ethnolinguistics, issues in Asian linguistics, language and gender.
 May be repeated for credit if topic varies.

 LIN 683.
-Language Engineering Localization and Terminology.
+Computer-Assisted Translation and Localization.
 (3 h)